Gadigeppa-J/testng/README.md

 -	Add ‘org.muthu.TestMethodListener’  to your TestNG listeners list
 -	Done!

-Now you can use verify statements in your tests
+Now you can use verify statements in your test